-- Our MA degree requires 36 units of coursework and can be completed in two full-time years or three part-time years.
+- Our Master's degree requires 36 units of coursework and can be completed in two full-time years or three part-time years.

 - Our required 6-day residential Fall Intensives allows students to meet their faculty and peers while enjoying the treasures of the San Francisco Bay Area.